POETSII/tinsel/README.md

     instructions for sending and receiving messages
     between any two threads in the cluster.

-  * **Hardware termination-detection**.
-A global termination event is triggered when every thread indicates termination and no messages are in-flight.
+  * **Termination detection**.
+A global termination event is triggered in hardware when every thread indicates termination and no messages are in-flight.
 Termination can be interpreted as termination of a time step, or termination of the application, supporting both synchronous and asynchronous event-driven systems.

-  * **Local hardware multicast**.
-Threads can send a message to multiple collocated destination threads simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.
+  * **Local multicasting**.
+Threads can send a message to multiple colocated destination threads simultaneously, reducing the number of inter-thread messages in applications exhibiting good locality of communication.

-  * **Distributed hardware multicast**.
+  * **Distributed multicasting**.
 Programmable routers automatically propagate messages to any number of destination threads distributed throughout the cluster, minimising inter-FPGA bandwidth usage for distributed fanouts.